awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 ------

-   The command returns details for the new CloudWatch rule similar to the following\.
+   The command returns details for the new EventBridge rule similar to the following\.

 ------
 #### [ Linux ]